 2. LEOBA DAVANA, Papua New Guinea: Women Control Fertility

-Married at 16, mother to two young children, four months into a five year sentence for terminating a pregnancy in Bekut Prison, Bouganville.
-Traumatized and injured by two difficult births and fearing for her life, Leoba, with the support of her husband, sought out medication to induce an abortion at 16 weeks.
-The first woman to be jailed for terminating a pregnancy in a country where contraceptive access is severely limited, death in childbirth is high, and unsafe abortion common.
+Married at 16, mother to two young children, and four months into a five year sentence for terminating a pregnancy in Papua New Guinea.
+Traumatized and injured by two difficult births and fearing for her life, Leoba, with her husband’s support, sought to induce an abortion at 16 weeks.
+The first woman to be jailed for an abortion in a country where contraceptive access is severely limited, death in childbirth is high, and unsafe abortion common.
 Read her story here.

 3. FARKHUNDA MALIKZADA, Afghanistan: Prevent Early Death

 Single at 27, a student of religion with ambitions to be a judge, Farkhunda was murdered by a mob of men in Kabul after she challenged the behavior of the custodian at a local shrine who was selling amulets to women.
 Farkhunda is reported to have said to the custodian, “You are abusing the women.
 You are charging them money for something that is not Islamic, that is not religious.”
 The custodian responded by falsely accusing her of burning the Koran and summoned a large crowd of men to kill Farkhunda, many of whom recorded the murder on their cell phones.
 Her tragic and early death not only robbed her of her life, but robbed Afghanistan of an educated woman – so desperately needed to secure the future of the nation.
 Read her story here.